Matt Kemp

 Matthew Ryan Kemp (born September 23, 1984) is an American former professional baseball outfielder.
 He began his professional career in the Los Angeles Dodgers organization in 2003, and played in Major League Baseball (MLB) with the Dodgers from 2006 until 2014, the San Diego Padres in 2015 and 2016 and the Atlanta Braves in 2016 and 2017 before returning to the Dodgers for the 2018 season, and briefly playing for the Cincinnati Reds in 2019 and Colorado Rockies in 2020.
 He was named to three All-Star teams and won two Gold Glove Awards (2009 and 2011) and two Silver Slugger Awards (2009 and 2011).

 The Dodgers selected Kemp in the sixth round of the 2003 MLB draft.
 After four seasons in the minor leagues, he made his major league debut in 2006.
 He did not become a full-time player until 2008, when he took over as the starting center fielder for the Dodgers.
 In 2011, Kemp led the National League in runs scored (115), total bases (353), OPS+ (171), WAR (7.8), home runs (39), and runs batted in (126).
 Additionally, he became the first player to finish in the top two in both home runs and steals since Hank Aaron in 1963.

 Early life

 Kemp was born in Midwest City, Oklahoma, the son of Carl Kemp and Judy Henderson, who never married.
 He was raised in Oklahoma by his mother, a registered nurse, and grandmother.
 When he was 13, his mother had another son, Tyler, who was born prematurely and died at age one.

 Kemp attended Midwest City High School, where he was a standout in basketball and baseball.
 He was teammates with Shelden Williams on the varsity basketball team that won the state title two years in a row, and the team was ranked third in the nation at one point.
 Kemp himself was an All-City selection, and averaged 20 points a game.
 Kemp received a scholarship offer to play college basketball for the Oklahoma Sooners.

+Kemp, along with Williams and three other teammates, were accused of raping a 19-year-old woman at the time of a high school all-star basketball tournament on January 20, 2002, at the Columbus, Ohio Hyatt hotel.
+The players were suspended from the team during the investigation.
+However, the woman did not press charges, and the district attorney opted to not pursue the matter due to a lack of evidence.